9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 False
 ```

-Now, let\'s say that you want to add an equality test for
+Now, let's say that you want to add an equality test for
 `String~s.
 Since a Haskell ~String` is a list of characters, we can
 write a simple function to perform that test.
 For simplicity, we cheat a
 bit and use the `==` operator here to illustrate.